 Evaluate the potential impacts of Climate Change on regional transportation facilities with an emphasis on improving the resiliency and reliability of the transportation system along with mitigating climate change and storm water impacts on surface transportation.
-Participate in efforts to mitigate the effects of climate change through participating in such efforts as the Transportation Climate Initiative.
+Participate in efforts to mitigate the effects of climate change through participating in Transportation Climate Initiative.
 This task is directed towards addressing Infrastructure Condition and System Reliability national performance goals from FAST performance measures.